Fontbonne University: Athletics

 The Fontbonne athletic teams were called the Griffins.
-The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since it was a founding member back in the 1989–90 academic year.
+The university was a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since it was a founding member back in the 1989–90 academic year.
 The Griffins also previously competed in the Show–Me Conference (now currently known as the American Midwest Conference since 1994–95) of the National Association of Intercollegiate Athletics (NAIA) from 1986–87 to 1989–90 (the latter school year was due to dual membership within the NAIA and the NCAA Division III ranks).

 Fontbonne competed in 23 intercollegiate varsity sports.
 Men's sports included baseball, basketball, cross country, golf, soccer, sprint football (beginning in 2022), track & field (indoor and outdoor), volleyball and wrestling, while women's sports include basketball, cross country, golf, soccer, softball, stunt (formerly co-ed), track & field (indoor and outdoor), volleyball and wrestling, and co-ed sports include cheerleading, dance and eSports.
 None of the co-ed sports are recognized or governed by the NCAA.

 In 2022, Fontbonne became one of six charter members of the Midwest Sprint Football League.